MarcusE1W/absolute-beginner/content/post/spacemacs.md

 | one word right      | w           | Ctrl-arrow-left |
 | one word left       | b           | Ctrl-arrow-left |

 The idea behind the hjkl keys for cursor movement is that the hands have not to move from the base key line of your keyboard to move the cursor.
-The base row is the middel row of characters on your keyboard.
-This way your hads do not have to move around so much to reach the arrow-keys or the mouse.
+The base row is the middle row of characters on your keyboard.
+This way your hands do not have to move around so much to reach the arrow-keys or the mouse.
 However,  you can also use the arrow keys.

 - In insert mode the arrow keys, page-up, page-down, Home and End keys can be used.